arpanmukherjee/Into-The-Wild-Animal-Detection-and-Classification/README.md

 ## About

-This repo contains codes covering how to do image classification using [PyTorch](https://github.com/pytorch/pytorch), [TorchVision](https://github.com/pytorch/vision) and [TensorBoard](https://github.com/tensorflow/tensorboard) using Python 3.7.
+This repo contains codes covering how to do image detection and classification using [PyTorch](https://github.com/pytorch/pytorch) using Python 3.7.

 **If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/arpanmukherjee/Into-The-Wild-Animal-Detection-and-Classification/issues/new).
 I welcome any feedback, be it positive or negative!**